Greyfriars Bobby: Dispute over accuracy

 The accuracy of stories of Greyfriars Bobby has been challenged many times: for instance, in Forbes Macgregor's Greyfriars Bobby: The Real Story at Last, Jan Bondeson's Greyfriars Bobby: The Most Faithful Dog in the World, and Richard Brassey's "Greyfriars Bobby The Most Famous Dog in Scotland".

 Questions about the story's accuracy are not new.
 In a newspaper article in The Scotsman, "Greyfriars Bobby A Dog's Devotion" (11 August 1934), Councillor Wilson McLaren responds to contemporary questions about the accuracy of the stories by describing his own conversation, in 1871, with "Mr Traill" of "Traill's Coffee House" in relation to the dog he himself was then feeding, reassuring readers about the story Mr Traill had given him, and describing responses in 1889 to questions about the story's accuracy.
 A sense of the difficulty of determining accuracy is gained from two opposing letters to The Scotsman newspaper on 8 February 1889 (part of the debate referred to by McLaren), both from people claiming close links to Greyfriars Kirk, both claiming to have known of the dog personally but with opposing views over the accuracy of stories.

 A common discussion is over which of two people named John Gray was the real owner of Bobby (one being a night watchman and the other a farmer).
 In Councillor McLaren's account, Mr Traill in 1871 had spoken about John Gray the farmer.

-Jan Bondeson's book advances the view that fundamental facts about the dog and its loyalty are wrong.
-Bondeson states as background that in 19th-century Europe, there are over 60 documented accounts of graveyard or cemetery dogs.
+Jan Bondeson's book advances the view that fundamental claims about the dog and its loyalty are untrue.
+Bondeson states as background that in 19th-century Europe there were more than 60 documented accounts of graveyard or cemetery dogs.
 They were stray dogs, fed by visitors and curators to the point that the dogs made the graveyards their home.
 People began to believe that they were waiting by a grave and so the dog was looked after.
 Bondeson claims that after an article about Bobby appeared in The Scotsman, visitor numbers to the graveyard increased, which supposedly created a commercial benefit for the local community.
-Bondeson also speculates that in 1867, the original Bobby died and was replaced with a younger dog, which explains Bobby's supposed longevity.
+Bondeson also speculates that in 1867 the original Bobby died and was replaced with a younger dog, which explains Bobby's supposed longevity.

-According to a book published in 2022, Bobby was more likely to have been a dandie dinmont terrier than a Skye terrier as is generally supposed.
-The claim was made by Mike Macbeth, president of the Dandie Dinmont Terrier Club of Canada.
-Macbeth pointed out that the dandie dinmont terrier was extremely popular in Scotland at the time, with some 60 breeders in the Edinburgh area, whereas skye terriers tended to be confined to the Isle of Skye.
+According to Mike Macbeth's 2022 book, The Dandie Dinmont Terrier, the True Story of Scotland's Forgotten Breed, Bobby was more likely to have been a Dandie Dinmont Terrier than a Skye Terrier as is generally supposed.
+Macbeth, president of the Dandie Dinmont Terrier Club of Canada, pointed out that the Dandie Dinmont Terrier was extremely popular in Scotland at the time, with some 60 breeders in the Edinburgh area, whereas Skye Terriers tended to be confined to the Isle of Skye.